DanOlner/exobrain/src/site/notes/List of writing questions.md

 ## Functions of writing: expanding the available options

-Let’s start with the ones that we often mistake for the _only_ available options.
+Let’s start with the ones that we often mistake for the _only_ available options - professional functions.

 ### Professional functions: